Owen Evans (Welsh footballer): Walsall

 In June 2022 Evans signed for Walsall on a two-year contract, for an undisclosed fee.

 Following the conclusion of the 2023–24 season, Walsall confirmed that Evans would depart the club upon the expiration of his contract.

 Return to Cheltenham Town

 On 3 July 2024, Evans returned to League Two side Cheltenham Town ahead of their first season back in the fourth tier following relegation the previous season, reuniting with manager Michael Flynn whom had brought the goalkeeper to Walsall.

 On 2 January 2025, Evans joined National League side Barnet on loan for the remainder of the season.

 Barnet

-Evans joined Barnet on a permanent basis for the 2025-26 season.
+Evans joined Barnet on a permanent basis for the 2025-26 season, making a further six appearances for the club.

+Altrincham

+Evans signed for Altrincham on a permanent deal on 1 July 2026.

 International career

 Evans was named in Wales Under-21 squad for the 2019 UEFA European Under-21 Championship Group 8 matches against Switzerland on 1 September 2017 and Portugal on 5 September 2017.